Evaluating the Robustness of Deep Reinforcement Learning for Autonomous Policies in a Multi-agent Urban Driving Environment: Discussion and Open Research Directions

 \textbf{IMPALA} has shown great results when used before in the same simulation environment~\cite{R52}, but the main difference in that work is that the authors implemented the IMPALA algorithm for training multi-agent ACs using shared connected AC weights.
 In our work, we train a non-shared multi-agent AC which shows to not only fail in single-agent testing but also in a multi-agent competitive scenario.
 The algorithm is unable to effectively use the trajectories gathered from actors that are decoupled from the learner.
-IMPALA algorithm has been successful in training adversarial agent policies, which opens up the opportunity for further research in this direction.
-For example, a promising open research direction is to explore the use of IMPALA for communicating and connected multi-agent ACs along with adversarial policy learning.
+IMPALA algorithm has only been successful in driving in complex driving conditions such as roundabouts while also performing fewer offroad steering mistakes.
+This shows that the algorithm has the potential to further tune the driving capability in complex urban driving scenarios.

-Default \textbf{DQN} is the most used algorithm within the DRL community and even in AD research, even though training ACs and adversaries using DQN in our case did not achieve good results.
+Default \textbf{DQN} is the most used algorithm within the DRL community and even in AD research, even though training ACs using DQN in our case did not achieve good results as compared to A3C.
 A lot of extensions have been proposed since the popularity of DQN in atari games.
 Therefore, one prosperous research direction is to explore the continuous action space as in DDPG~\cite{Lillicrap2016ContinuousCW}.

 \textbf{DDPG} is widely used for training AC policies~\cite{DDPG}\cite{DDPG2}\cite{DDPG3}, and we show that the improved DRL model \textbf{TD3} performs better during single and multi-agent testing scenarios.
 The algorithmic advantages of the TD3 policy over DDPG really help in learning a multi-agent driving policy.
-At the same time, DDPG was useful as an adversarial agent in order to expose failure cases of the victim AC policy, which can further be explored for creating better attacks in continuous action space environments.
-This research direction has the potential for further investigation since one of the variants of DDPG has been successfully used in~\cite{R8} for training decentralized-actor-and-centralized-critic actors in a multi-agent adversarial setting.
+At the same time, TD3 maintained a very low speed in our experiments to perform safe and efficient driving.
+Just like A3C in discrete action space, TD3 in continuous action space needs to be further looked into with respect to higher speed and analyze the safety and lane keeping performing in parallel.